-These data shows that black swan have been present with broods in open water habitats, both prior to wall construction and in the post-construction phase.
+Black swan have been present with broods in open water habitats, both prior to wall construction and in the post-construction phase.

 Mallard

 Only one brood of ten young mallard (or mallard-grey hybrids) was recorded in the study area prior to June 2007.